1. Can I transfer my registration if I move interstate?

 6. Can I renew my Provisional Registration?

-If you gained Provisional Registration with the TRBWA after 6 December 2012, you are expected to transition to Full Registration or Non-Practising Registration prior to the expiry of your Provisional Registration.
+If you hold Provisional Registration with the TRBWA , you are expected to transition to Full Registration or Non-Practising Registration prior to the expiry of your Provisional Registration.
 It will not be possible to renew your Provisional Registration unless the Board is satisfied that there are exceptional circumstances for doing so.
 Please refer to the Consideration of extenuating and exceptional circumstances for registration policy for more information.

 7. Can I extend my Non-Practising Registration?